-Risk of ongoing All templates are available on the web shop.
-To be reviewed with staff prior to 8.3.21 Consider any risks to female employees of childbearing age and, in particular, risks to new and expectant mothers.
-If you are notified that an employee is pregnant, breastfeeding, or has given birth within the last 6 months, you should check the workplace risk assessment to see if any new risks have arisen.
-Conduct an assessment to help identify any additional action that needs to be taken to mitigate risks.
-Any risks identified at that point, or later during the pregnancy, in the first 6 months after birth, or while the employee is still breastfeeding, should be part of the general workplace risk assessment.
-Take appropriate sensible action to reduce, remove or control the risks.
-Refer any CEV to this guidance: Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend the workplace Where it is appropriate to do so, appropriate PPE should be worn All staff will wear masks in communal areas and when a social distance of 2m cannot be maintained.
+People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend the workplace Where it is appropriate to do so, appropriate PPE should be worn All staff will wear masks in communal areas and when a social distance of 2m cannot be maintained.
 CEV staff are advised not to attend the workplace until at least 31 March 2021.
 Employers should talk to their staff about how they will be supported, including to work from home.
 CEV individuals should continue to shield even after they have been vaccinated.
 Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 Clinically vulnerable staff can continue to attend school where it is not possible to work from home.
 While in school they should follow the sector-specific measures in this document to minimise the risks of transmission.
-2. contamination from pupils and staff members of the NHS COVID-19 app.
-See the guidance here 2 4 8 school The following control measures should be considered in addition to those community / outlined in the East Sussex Model Risk Assessments for: (i) Movement around the School site, Entrances for each bubble identified; system and timetables for lunch time in place to avoid contact between bubbles. (ii) General classroom activities, Equipment is not shared where possible and tables are spaced out as much as possible to allow a full curriculum, appropriate to their age group, to be delivered.
-Whole school resources (such as laptops/sports equipment) are cleaned after their use. (iii) Lunchtime arrangements: Hot meals are provided for both bubbles.
-There are two sittings and the hall is cleaned in between sittings by Chartwells staff.
-Chn line up to collect their meals and staff assist by helping clear up, remaining 2m away where possible (iv) Playground activities, Individual bubbles have tubs of equipment which are cleaned daily.
+2. Risk of ongoing contamination from pupils and staff All members of the school community Follow the DfE's guidance for leaders and staff in schools on use of the NHS COVID-19 app.
+See the guidance collect their meals and staff assist by helping clear up, remaining 2m away where possible (iv) Playground activities, Individual bubbles have tubs of equipment which are cleaned daily.
 Playtime is on separate areas of the school so that bubbles do not come into contact. (v) Play equipment Individual bubbles have tubs of equipment which are cleaned daily. (vi) Educational Visits Educational visits not in place this term.
-DFE advises against educational visits at this time.
-The government are currently reviewing the possibility of outdoor education so this may change .All overseas visits are prohibited as are residential visits until Easter 2021 when a review will be carried out.
+In line with current coronavirus (COVID-19) restrictions, the DfE continue to advise against undertaking all educational visits.
+In line with the roadmap, should step 2 commence as planned, schools can resume educational day visits no earlier than 12 April.
+Any day visits must be conducted in line with relevant COVID-19 secure guidelines and regulations.
+This includes systems of controls, such as keeping children within their consistent groups and the COVID-secure measures in place at the destination.
+Schools should undertake full and thorough risk assessments in relation to all educational visits.
+Should step 3 of the roadmap commence as planned, schools may undertake domestic residential visits no earlier than 17 May.
+They will need to adhere to the covid regulations for residential visits (not yet released by the DfE and PHE) Educational visits not in place this term.
 Schools should continue to offer wraparound provision, such as breakfast and after-school clubs, for those children eligible to attend school to help support the children of critical workers.
 Chiddingly School will continue to offer wraparound care - 1x breakfast club and 2x afterschool childcare clubs.
-Forest School is continuing in line with the guidance (see Forest School- specific risk assessment) 1:1 music lessons will continue as will the counselling service as these are Covid-secure sessions.
+Forest School is continuing in line with the guidance (see Forest School-specific risk assessment) 1:1 music lessons will continue as will the counselling service as these are Covid-secure sessions.
+From 29 March, all parents will also be able to access provision for one of these additional purposes: